 When doing the autoclaving process correctly, the manufacturer is able to have a rigid structure with a very low weight.
 Unlike other materials, carbon fiber can be layered more than once in certain areas of a part to give that section more rigidity; “out-of-autoclave technologies enabling complex shapes with tight tolerances as well as high surface finish” (Bailou, et al., 2016, p.
 1061).
 This also reduces the amount of unused material; “there's much less scrap produced using Fiberforge since the tailored blank process puts material only where it is needed in the part” (Cramer, 2004, p.
 1).
 Referring back to the example of Koenigsegg’s Aircore™ carbon wheels, the wheels are so light that they can be picked up with only one finger as they only weigh 5.9 kilos for a front 19-inch wheel.
 They are also much more resistant to cracks and scratches than common alloy wheels because carbon fiber has a harder surface and is a more rigid material compared to the alloy counterparts (“Making 280mph Capable,” 2014).

 As these innovations in the Hypercar industry become proven to work, other companies use the knowledge that the Hypercar manufacturers learned and implement it into their own cars.
 The 2016 Ford GT350R is one of the first companies to use a wheel based off of Koenigsegg’s Aircore™ carbon wheels.
 “The single-piece, painted wheel is made by infusing a dry carbon fiber preform with a proprietary resin system via the resin transfer molding (RTM) process” (Malnati, 2016, p.
 25).
-This drastically reduces the overall weight of the car and thereby increases performance.
-This is one example of how the million dollar Hypercar industry is making a difference in the common cars normally seen on the road.
+This reduces the overall weight of the car and thereby increases performance.
+This is one example of how the million dollar Hypercar industry is making a difference among the common cars normally seen on the road.

 Innovations in 3D Printing in the Automobile Industry